-Like Mallon before him, Quinn was an Irish Nationalist; "a devout Catholic Nationalist and a man of peace", as the late District-Justice Michael Lennon described him in reminiscences published in 1949.
+Like Mallon before him, Quinn was an Irish Nationalist; 'a devout Catholic Nationalist and a man of peace', as the late District-Justice, Michael Lennon described him in reminiscences published in 1949.
 In 1920 Dublin Castle, suspecting his Nationalist sympathies forced his resignation.
 All his years of loyal service were set aside.
-The Inspector-General of the RIC, Brigadier-Gen. Sir J.A.Byrne, another Catholic had already been forced out, and the same fate was also shared by Supt.Owen Brien of the G-Division, DMP, and Inspector Daniel Barrett, B-Division, both Catholics, whose loyalty had also apparently been called into question on account of their religion.
+The Inspector-General of the RIC, Brigadier-Gen. Sir J. A. Byrne, another Catholic had already been forced out, and the same fate was also shared by Supt.
+Owen Brien of the 'G' Division, DMP, and Inspector Daniel Barrett, 'B' Division, both Catholics, whose loyalty had also apparently been called into question on account of their religion.

-In 1913, Quinn and his men were caught in the crossfire between
+In 1913, Quinn and his men were caught in the crossfire between the workers and their arch-enemy, the employers' leader, William Martin Murphy.

-Martin Murphy.
 As his diary shows, Quinn was at his desk early in the morning, seven days a week.
-There were daily conferences in Dublin Castle in the forence.
+There were daily conferences in Dublin Castle in the forenoon.
 He inspected his men on duty at the strike-bound premises, and supervised the nightly demonstrations of the striking workmen who became increasingly desperate as the months passed without hope of settlement.
 He was in the thick of the riots, he remained on duty with his men long after the streets were cleared, and was seldom in bed before one o'clock in the morning.